yamada-ai/EC/README.md

     email TEXT NOT NULL UNIQUE,
     password TEXT NOT NULL,
     zipcode VARCHAR(20) NOT NULL,
+    prefecture TEXT NOT NULL,
+    municipalities TEXT NOT NULL,
     address TEXT NOT NULL,
     telephone VARCHAR(20) NOT NULL
 );